Cotswold Teak Limited Privacy Notice

-In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms and in such circumstances, we can continue to process your persona data for such purposes.
+In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which overrides your rights and freedoms and in such circumstances, we can continue to process your personal data for such purposes.

-you can ask us to us to suspend or restrict the processing of your personal data, if:
+you can ask us to to suspend or restrict the processing of your personal data, if:

 you want us to establish the accuracy of your personal data;